erisprotocol/contracts-terra/contracts/amp-governance/voting_escrow/README.md

 ### `user_voting_power`

-Returns a user's vxASTRO balance at the current block.
+Returns a user's vAMP balance at the current block.

 Request: